dpisarenko/50web/README.md

 A50C::Auth gets posted email & password, and returns API key and pass values to set in cookies.
 No cross-scriping worries, since it's not JavaScript.

+# woodegg TODO:

+* login
+* static home: list of countries, or questions across all countries
+* .country(cc) + .uploads(cc) : list of questions + uploads
+* .templates : list of all questions
+* .template(id) : answers & essays for all countries for that question
+* .question(id) : answers & essays for that country-specific question
+* .topic(id) : subtopics linking to template/:id
+* .upload(id) : details, transcrit, & download link for that upload